matthiasprobst/h5RDMtoolbox/docs/gettingstarted/index.rst

 Overview
 --------
-The `h5rdmtoolbox` is organized in five sub-packages corresponding to main features, which are needed to achieve a sustainable data lifecycle.
-The sub-packages are:

-Besides the wrapper, which uses the convention sub-package, all sub-packages are independent of each other and can be developed and used separately.
+The toolbox implements six modules corresponding to main features, which are needed to achieve a sustainable data lifecycle.
+The module layout is shown below.
+The numbers reference to their main usage in the stages in the data lifecycle above.
+The wrapper module implements the main interface between the user and the HDF5 file.
+It extends the features of the underlying `h5py` library.
+Some of the features are implemented in other modules, hence the wrapper module depends on the convention, database and linked data (ld) module.

 .. image:: ../_static/h5tbx_modules.svg